SpotlightKid/mrequests/README.md

 `mrequests.Response` and must take the same constructor arguments.

-*save_headers (bool)* - a boolean, which is passed to the constructor of the response class instance, which determines whether it keeps a refernce to the response headers in the instance.
+*save_headers (bool)* - a boolean, which is passed to the constructor of the response class instance, which determines whether it keeps a reference to the response headers in the instance.
 This is set to `False` by default to save memory.
 If set to `True`, the default response class will make the reponse header lines available via its `headers` instance attribute as a list of